rajp152k/rajp152k.github.io/content/post/nvim-tmux-docker-python.md

 Working on multiple projects might call for working on the same libraries with different versions.
-This may be handled easily if you're working on in a uniform tooling ecosystem like python libraries (check out [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) -> that's pretty spartanish) but throw in other dependencies that a polyglotic application might ask for and you'll quickly realize the nightmare you've signed up for.
+This may be handled easily if you're working in a uniform ecosystem, say only with python libraries (check out [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) -> that's pretty spartanish) but throw in other dependencies that a polyglotic application might ask for and you'll quickly realize the nightmare you've signed up for.